Nicky Featherstone

-Career
+Club career

 Hull City

 Born in Goole, Humberside, Featherstone came through Hull City's youth structure.
 He joined the Centre of Excellence at the age of eight and, along with Will Atkinson, James Bennett and Matty Plummer, penned a two-and-a-half-year professional deal with the club in December 2006.
 After starring for the youth and reserve teams, he made his first team debut against Burnley on 30 December 2006, coming on as a late substitute.
 He was one of the nominees for the 'Wickes Young Apprentice Trophy' in 2007.

 In September 2007 he signed a new contract to keep him at the club until June 2010, after a clause in his old contract stated that he would be offered a new one after making five first team appearances.
 During the 2007–08 season, Featherstone featured as a second-half substitute for Hull City against Chelsea in the third round of the League Cup.
 He played in the third round tie in the 2009–10 League Cup against Southend United.

 On 19 November 2009 Featherstone joined League Two outfit Grimsby Town on an initial month's loan.
 He made his debut in a 0–0 draw with Lincoln City on 21 November.
 He eventually made seven appearances for Grimsby, and eventually returned to Hull on 3 January 2010.
 He re-signed for Grimsby for a second loan spell on 11 January 2010.
 On 1 February 2010, Featherstone returned to Hull early having asked to have his loan contract cut short, down to the fact he had fallen out of contention at Grimsby, having made only one appearance for The Mariners in his second loan spell.

 During the 2010–11 season, despite being kept on at the club, Featherstone did not receive a squad number and eventually departed the club permanently in January 2011.